learn-co-curriculum/learn-expert-etiquette-and-soft-skills-quiz/README.md

 (X) are great because it gets them one step closer to the answer ( ) are a distraction from the learning process

+?: When a student is frustrated you should: (check all that apply)

+[X] reassure them that frustration is part of the learning process [ ] tell the student not to get frustrated
+[X] encourage them to push through the frustration until they find a solution [ ] all of the above

 ???